SiliconLabs/wiseconnect/examples/demos/wifi_commander/readme.md

 - Simplicity Studio
 - Wi-Fi commander tool

-Note : The user can use the Wi-Fi Commander tool to send commands and receive the corresponding responses and events.
+**Note:** The user can use the Wi-Fi Commander tool to send commands and receive the corresponding responses and events.

 ### Setup Diagram